How do I take the essences ?

 30ml Mixing bottle can be bought ready-to-use from your Bach™ Original Flower Remedies stockist

-You can take the remedies undiluted direct from the stock bottle.
+You can take the essences undiluted direct from the stock bottle.
 Just take two drops on your tongue and repeat as necessary.

-You can use the remedies externally.
+You can use the remedies essences.
 Simply rub 2 drops on the lips, temples or pulse points.

 When using RESCUE Remedy® use 4 drops onto your tongue or into your glass of water and sip at intervals.
 Alternatively add to a 30ml mixing bottle containing still spring water and take 4 drops a minimum of 4 times a day.